Catharine Wood: Activism

 As an advocate for songwriters, Wood took the position of Executive Committee member for the Corona Virus Songwriter Emergency Relief Grant Fund in 2020 (created by SONA), alongside Autumn Rowe, Leland, and Leona Lewis, offering grants to support songwriters through the pandemic, following an unprecedented charitable contribution of two hundred and fifty thousand dollars from Sony ATV’s chairman, Jon Platt.
 Wood is a regular contributor to the Songwriters of North America education efforts as well as SoundGirls.org.
 In 2022, she was a noted contributor to Emily Lazar's We Are Moving The Needle "Fix The Mix" initiative - aiming to eradicate the dramatic gender gap in the recording industry.
 Women in music are significantly under-represented in the recording industry by comparison to their male counterparts, with only 2.6% female music producers as illustrated in the Annenberg Inclusion Initiative, published by the USC Annenberg School for Communication and Journalism in 2021.

 Personal life

-Wood currently lives in Los Angeles, California and is a proud member of the LGBTQIA+ community.
+Wood currently lives in Los Angeles, California, and is a member of the LGBTQIA+ community.